 Painting with Painter's Tape

 Jan decided she wanted this cupboard to be two-toned.
 The cupboard was an “oops” that Jamie gave me a couple of years ago.
 The top and bottom trim are Martha’s Heavy Cream.
 I taped it off to get a clean crisp line.

-Hint: after applying your tape, make a swipe with the color (in this case yellow) that you have already painted.
+Handy Tip from Gail: After applying your tape, make a swipe with the color (in this case yellow) that you have already painted.
 Then IF there should be any bleed, it will be the color that is already painted.
-I use Scotch Blue Painter’s tape with Edge Lock so there isn’t usually any bleeding.
 After that little swipe dries, then paint the other color (heavy cream) Remove your tape while your paint is still damp.